awarematics/UrbanSQL/README.md

 ```

-Query 1 : Return the first point of a trjaectory.
+Query 1 : Return the first point of a trjaectory
 SELECT M_At('MPOINT ((6 6) 4000, (10 2) 5000)', 1);
 	------>Return: MPOINT ((6.0 6.0) 4000)